Mj-Werner/CPE322/lab3/README.md

 78 days before the last day of classes
 ```
 [date_example.py](date_example.py)
-Displays the current date in different formats, day of the week, month, year, and how many days after the first day of classes and how many days until the last day of classes for Stevens Institute of technology.
+Displays the current date in different formats, day of the week, month, year, and how many days after the first day of classes and how many days until the last day of classes for Stevens Institute of Technology.

 `Script 3: datetime_example.py`
 ```sh